xissburg/edyn/README.md

 Following is a list containing the current major features:
 - Dynamic, static and kinematic rigid bodies.
 - Broad-phase collision detection using a dynamic bounding volume tree.
-- Narrow-phase collision detection using especialized code for each permutation of shape types.
+- Narrow-phase collision detection using specialized code for each permutation of shape types.
 Most closest point calculation is done using SAT.
 - Closest point calculation can be done explicitly using the `edyn::collide` function and a pair of shapes, outside of a physics simulation.
 - Shapes: sphere, cylinder, capsule, box, convex polyhedron, compound, plane, concave triangle mesh, paged triangle mesh which loads chunks in the background on demand.
 - Constraints: distance, soft distance, hinge, point, gravity, generic, CV-joint, cone.
+- Hinge constraint limits beyond the `[-π, π]` range, limit restitution, bump stops, friction, damping and spring.
 - Ability to easily change the center of mass, without affecting constraint pivot points.
-- Amorphous rigid bodies.
+- Amorphous rigid bodies, i.e. rigid bodies without a shape which do not take part in collision detection and can be connected to other bodies via constraints.
-- Rigid bodies which do not collide, aka sensors.
+- Rigid bodies which do not collide yet generate collision events, aka sensors.
 - Raycasting.
 - Ragdolls.
 - Collision filtering using the typical group and mask bitsets and the more advanced _collision exclusion list_ for greater control.